samirdasgit/Load-page-with-jquery/README.md

-# Load another page in Jquery
+# Load another page with Jquery